 No matter where you live in the United States, your veterinarian will recommend your dog or puppy receive certain core vaccines.
 “The two core vaccines for dogs are rabies and what’s called the Distemper vaccine, which is a group of vaccines that protects against not only Distemper, but also Parvovirus, Adenovirus, and sometimes Parainfluenza,” explains Deirdre Frey, a veterinarian who founded Vet At Your Door, a house call veterinary practice based in Maine.

 If you have a puppy, the Distemper vaccine should be administered as early as 6 weeks old and is issued over two to three doses, two to four weeks apart.
 The Rabies vaccine should come a little bit later, at no earlier than 12 weeks of age, and a second dose is required a year later (and every year or three years after that, depending on the type given).
-Given that Rabies is universally fatal for dogs and can be transmitted to humans, the Rabies vaccine is also required by law in most of the United States.
+Given that Rabies is universally fatal for dogs and can be transmitted to humans, the is also required by law in most of the United States.

 Vaccinating your dog when they’re a puppy is important because their immune system isn’t fully developed yet, which makes them more vulnerable to contracting diseases.
 An adult dog should also receive vaccinations: either revaccinations (also called booster shots) if they were vaccinated when younger, or the first round of a vaccine if they were not.
 If you’re unsure of your dog’s vaccination history, make an appointment with your veterinarian to determine the best course of action.